 At night, the sights are elevated with appropriate lighting that transforms the space into a romantic getaway from the hustle and bustle of city life.

-Enjoy the 10km trail that passes through the iconic Henderson Waves, spanning from Mount Faber Park to Telok Blangah Hill Park.
+Enjoy the 10km trail that passes through the iconic Henderson Waves, from Mount Faber Park to Telok Blangah Hill Park.

 13- Go On A Night Cycle